Niobe93/Human-Computer-Interaction-CPM-2017-2018/README.md

 Subject of the second year of software engineering Oviedo / Asignatura del segundo año de ingeniería del software Oviedo.

 Hey there!
-These are my laboratory deliveries which I presented for my evaluation of the subject including the [final project](https://github.com/Niobe93/Human-Computer-Interaction-CPM-2017-2018/blob/master/ModuloDePracticasUO238096.zip) and some seminars.
+These are my laboratory deliveries which I presented for my evaluation of the subject including the [final project](https://github.com/Niobe93/Human-Computer-Interaction-CPM-2017-2018/blob/master/ModuloDePracticasUO238096.zip). <br />
+The final project needs polishing.
+Its not finished, some things missing to test and other should be better implemented.
+Because of the lack of time which i had in this project i had to presented it like this.

 Some of the knowdledge that you can find in here are : <br />

 - GUI main elements